SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 | 2-series    |  apx.
 6.4 us |  approx. 5.6 us | Approximately     12 us |              15 | 1 + SAMPDUR           |
 | EA-series   |  apx.
 6.4 us |  approx. 5.6 us | Approximately     12 us |              15 | 1 + SAMPDUR           |

-Note: The default samplen given above is the default that the core sets it to when the ADC is initialized.
+`*` The default samplen given above is the default that the core sets it to when the ADC is initialized.
 The hardware defaults to 0, giving a much shorter sampling time.
 Also, as shown above while it's called SAMPLEN on parts with that don't have the PGA, with the new ADC and accompanying register name reshuffle, that became SAMPDUR.
 SAMPLEN was the sole bitfienld in the SAMPCTRL on Dx, while SAMPDUR is the sole bitfield on the clearly named CTRLE register.
 I'm not sure how either of those differences made it through.
 If I were in the room at the time, I'd have let 'em have it, because you should never rename a register without good reason, and the renamed register should never be objectively worse than the previous one.
 In this case, there is no conceivable good reason, and the new register name (CTRLE I mean) is obviously worse, since it gives no indication of it's function, nor is it even located immediately after CTRLD.

 The DxCore default is 14, which will result in a 16 ADC clock sampling time.
 For most signals this is more than needed, and the Microchip default is 0, giving 2, while documentation indicates that the ADC is optimized for signals with an impedance of around  ~10k~ 1k (This was are recent "datasheet clarification", which came at the same time as the "clarification" about the flash endurance - "'10,000', '1,000' - they're basically the same right?").
 Reducing it to the minimum will approximately cut the time analogRead() takes in half.
 It will result in less accurate readings of high impedance signals, though it's not clear how high they can be before this becomes a concern.

 On the 2-series, we are at least given some numbers that we can use to model it: 8pF for the sample and hold cap, and 10k input resistance so a 10k source impedance (total 20k impedance between the sample and hold cap and that which we sought to measur) would give 0.16us time constant, implying that even a 4 ADC clock sampling time is excessive, but at such clock speeds, impedance much above that would need a longer sampling period.
-We are obviously erring on the conservative side here - if ADC speed matters to you, you are encouraged to perform testing with the actual hardware you will be using, which may reveal that you can lower it significantly.
+We are obviously erring on the conservative side here with 16 ADC clocks - if ADC speed matters to you, you are encouraged to perform testing with the actual hardware you will be using, which may reveal that you can lower it significantly.
 Remember that it it also depends on ADC clock speed, and have that set the same during your testing as it will use in practice.
+Additionally be sure that when you change the clock speed (see analogClockSpeed) setting, you may need to change this to keep a constant sampling time (assuming that is desired)

 ### int32_t analogReadEnh(pin, res=ADC_NATIVE_RESOLUTION, gain=0)
 Enhanced `analogRead()` - Perform a single-ended read on the specified pin. `res` is resolution in bits, which may range from 8 to `ADC_MAX_OVERSAMPLED_RESOLUTION`.
 This maximum is 15 bits for Dx-series parts, and 17 for Ex-series.
 If this is less than the native ADC resolution, that resolution is used, and then it is right-shifted 1, 2, or 3 times; if it is more than the native resolution, the accumulation option which will take 4<sup>n</sup> samples (where `n` is `res` native resolution) is selected.
 Note that maximum sample burst reads are not instantaneous, and in the most extreme cases can take milliseconds.
 Depending on the nature of the signal - or the realtime demands of your application - the time required for all those samples may limit the resolution that is acceptable.
 The accumulated result is then decimated (rightshifted n places) to yield a result with the requested resolution, which is returned.
 See [Atmel app note AVR121](https://ww1.microchip.com/downloads/en/appnotes/doc8003.pdf) - the specific case of the new ADC on the Ex and tinyAVR 2-series is discussed in the newer DS40002200 from Microchip, but that is a rather vapid document).
 Alternately, to get the raw accumulated ADC readings, pass one of the `ADC_ACC_n` constants for the second argument where `n` is a power of 2 up to 128 (Dx-series), or up to 1024 (Ex-series).
 The Dx-series only makes available the 16 MSBs, so when accumulating more than 16 samples, the value will be truncated to 16 bits.
 Be aware that the lowest bits of a raw accumulated reading should not be trusted.; they're noise, not data (which is why the decimation step is needed, and why 4x the samples are required for every extra bit of resolution instead of 2x).
 On Ex-series parts *the PGA can be used for single ended measurements*.
 Valid options for gain on the Ex-series are 0 (PGA disabled, default), 1 (unity gain - may be appropriate under some circumstances, though I don't know what those are - possibly particularlty high impedance sources), or powers of 2 up to 16 (for 2x to 16x gain).
 On Dx-series parts, the gain argument should be omitted or 0, and passing any other value will generate an error message stating this: these do not have a PGA.